The Foreigner (2017 film): Release

-The Fyzz Facility produced, and is distributing, The Foreigner, in association with Sparkle Roll Media and Huayi Brothers, while STXfilms distributes it theatrically across the United States of America.

-It was released on 30 September 2017 in China and 13 October 2017 in the United States.
+The Foreigner was released theatrically in China on 30 September 2017 by Wuzhou Film Distribution and in the United States on 13 October 2017 by STX Entertainment.
 In the Philippines, the film was distributed by Viva International Pictures on 18 October 2017.

 Box office

 The Foreigner grossed $34.4 million in the United States and Canada, and $111 million in other countries for a worldwide total of $145.4 million, against a production budget of $35 million.
 In the United States and Canada, the film opened alongside Happy Death Day, Marshall and Professor Marston and the Wonder Women, and was expected to gross $10–15 million from 2,555 theaters in its opening weekend.
 It made $4.8 million on its first day, including $855,000 from Thursday night previews.
 It went on to open to $15.5 million, finishing third at the box office behind Happy Death Day and Blade Runner 2049.

 Home media

-In the United Kingdom, it was released in December 2017 on Netflix.
+In the United Kingdom, the film was released on 15 December 2017 on Netflix.
 It became one of the UK's top ten most-watched Netflix original films of 2018, with a 0.37% share of the total Netflix content consumed in the UK that year.

-A DVD and Blu-ray released in the United States on 9 January 2018 and 23 January in Canada and the rest of the world.
+The film was released on DVD and Blu-ray in the United States on 9 January 2018 and in Canada and the rest of the world on 23 January.
+The film will be released on DVD & Blu-Ray on 19 May 2025 in the United Kingdom.